gshideler/mangroveStructure/README.md

 Functions will not compute if missing values (NAs) are present.

 #### pcqm.method() ####
 This function allows you to estimate mangrove forest structure based on sampling using the Point-Centered Quarter Method (PCQM) (Cottam and Curtis 1956).
 Following Cintrón and Schaeffer Novelli (1984): (1) an individual tree must be present in each quarter, and (2) a single tree should not be measured twice.
+Outputs a data frame of the table of relative metrics, importance values, and ranking.

 #### pcqm.indices() ####
 This function allows you to calculate the Holdridge Complexity Index (Holdridge 1967) and Mean Stand Diameter (Cintrón and Schaeffer Novelli 1984) based on sampling using the Point-Centered Quarter Method (PCQM).
 Following Cintrón and Schaeffer Novelli (1984): (1) an individual tree must be present in each quarter, and (2) a single tree should not be measured twice.
 Height is required for the Holdridge Complexity Index.